Seohae Line: Urban section

 The section from Sosa to Wonsi opened on 16 June 2018.
 The first phase (Sosa to Daegok) of the Sosa to Ilsan extension opened on 1 July 2023.
 The second phase (Daegok to Ilsan) of the Sosa to Ilsan extension opened on 26 August 2023.
-The line currently utilizes seven four-car Class 391000 trains manufactured by Hyundai Rotem and ten four-car Class 391000 trains manufactured by Dawonsys.
+The line currently utilizes seven four-car Class 391000 (1st generation) trains manufactured by Hyundai Rotem and ten four-car Class 391000 (2nd generation) trains manufactured by Dawonsys.